 At 15Five we use research frequently; whether it be our evidence-based management approach or using data to analyze our own growth as a company.
 As such, it made perfect sense to seek the advice of a social psychologist to help us understand the science behind work cultures and define the social dynamics at play in every business.
 These lessons on culture provide greater insight into what inspires employees and keeps organizations running.

 In addition to authoring three novels (see www.TonyVigorito.com), including his most recent underground hit, Love and Other Pranks, Tony Vigorito, Ph.D. is a social psychologist and cultural design consultant in the San Francisco Bay Area.
 You can follow him on Facebook, Twitter, and Instagram.
-I caught up with Tony recently to get his insights on how to build a positive and thriving work culture:
+I caught up with Tony recently to get his insights on how to build positive and thriving work cultures:

 DM: Building a work culture from day one (with attendant rituals, values, and touchstones) is easier than shifting a culture once it has already formed.
 What’s happening when cultures emerge and what advice do you have for leaders to direct employees towards a certain shared understanding or mission?

 TV: Ideally, leaders begin with a vision of how they want work culture to evolve, because in the absence of that people unconsciously recreate the cultures from which they came.
 Let’s say that you have a startup and all of your new employees are coming from established companies like Google and Amazon.
 Via the mechanism of how roles, expectations, and attention have previously been modeled, these people are going to unconsciously recreate their previous cultures, at least in the absence of proactive leadership.